NEZNAMY/TAB/.github/wiki/feature_guide_nametags.md

 (Citizens plugin has an option for this).

 ## Additional note 2 - Prefix/suffix on pets
-Since 1.9 teams affect tamed animals as well, displaying prefix/suffix on them as well and if nametags are set to be invisible, they will be completely invisible as well.
+Since Minecraft 1.9, teams affect tamed animals as well, displaying prefix/suffix on them as well and if nametags are set to be invisible, they will be completely invisible as well.
 If you want to avoid it, install [this plugin](https://www.spigotmc.org/resources/109466/).

 ## Additional note 3 - Changing name itself
 Teams do not allow to change the nametag name itself.
 The only way to achieve this goal is to send & modify packets to replace the player's actual profile name with a fake one.
 This is very complicated and can have a lot of side effects.
 This is out of scope of TAB and is in fact something nick plugins are trying to achieve.
 As such, **TAB does not offer this**.